enera-international/asterisk-rhel/README.md

 - **$HOME/.enera**: A hidden directory in the user's home folder that stores the `installation_state.txt` file, tracking the features that have been installed.

+## Access the Asterisk CLI

+Once the Asterisk service is running, you can access the Asterisk CLI with the following command:

+    ```bash
+    sudo asterisk -r
+    ```
+The -r flag stands for "remote console," which connects you to the running instance of Asterisk.
+This will give you access to the interactive Asterisk CLI where you can run commands like sip show peers, core show channels, etc.

+## Stopping or Restarting the Asterisk Service

+- Stop Asterisk:

+    ```bash
+    sudo systemctl stop asterisk
+    ```

+- Restart Asterisk:

+    ```bash
+    sudo systemctl restart asterisk
+    ```

+## Optional: Run Asterisk in Debug Mode

+If you want to start Asterisk with full logging output (for debugging purposes), you can run:

+    ```bash
+    sudo asterisk -rvvvvv
+    ```

+The number of vs increases the verbosity of the output.

+- Troubleshooting

+If Asterisk doesn’t start, you can view the logs to see what’s going wrong:

+    ```bash
+    sudo journalctl -xe
+    sudo tail -f /var/log/asterisk/messages
+    ```

 ## Notes

 - **Feature-Specific Information**: The `install_online_features.sh` script includes MongoDB and two npm packages: `enera-international/asterisk-api-server` and `enera-international/asterisk-web-server`.
 Ensure that you have `git` and `npm` installed on the online host to clone and package these dependencies.